YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 about the following:

 - requirements for using binders
-- allow event handlers to attach to the mojit DOM node
+- allowing event handlers to attach to the mojit DOM node
-- communicate with other mojits on the page
+- communicating with other mojits on the page
-- execute actions on the mojit that the binder is attached to
+- executing actions on the mojit that the binder is attached to
 - refreshing templates with binders

 .. _08_intro_before-setup: